Mon1-innovation/MAICA_ChatSubmod/document/mtrigger_en.md

 * `exprop`
   * Properties of the trigger, with default values as in the above code.
     * `item_name_zh`, `item_name_en`
-      * The nature of the selected category in Chinese and English.
+      * The nature of the MTrigger in Chinese and English.
     * `item_list`
       * All available options, provided as a list.
     * `value_limits`